mmoreram/BaseBundle/README.md

 * [Simple Doctrine Mapping](http://github.com/mmoreram/simple-doctrine-mapping)
 * [Symfony Bundle Dependencies](http://github.com/mmoreram/symfony-bundle-dependencies)

-## Bundle
+## Bundle extension

 All bundles in Symfony should start with a PHP class, the Bundle class.
-This class should always implement the interface `Symfony\Component\HttpKernel\Bundle\BundleInterface`, but as you know Symfony always try to make things easy, you can simply extend the base implementation of a bundle.
+This class should always implement the interface `Symfony\Component\HttpKernel\Bundle\BundleInterface`, but as you know Symfony always try to make things easy, so you can simply extend the base implementation of a bundle.

 ```php
 use Symfony\Component\HttpKernel\Bundle\Bundle;